Promise Zone Team

 Tyrone Roderick Williams

-Sacramento.
-His experience includes leading activities in the For-profit, nonprofit, philanthropic and government sectors.
+the for-profit, nonprofit, philanthropic and government sectors.
 He is an industry leader in affordable housing finance, organizational management, real estate and community development, cross-sector collaborations, project implementation and organizational management.
 He has spent the past 25 years successfully leading multi-million dollar, large-scale, comprehensive revitalization initiatives totaling over $1.5 billion.

 With an agency budget of $210 million, he provides visionary leadership and directs the affordable housing, community development and project financing activities for the Sacramento Housing and Redevelopment Agency (SHRA.org), Sacramento Housing Authority, Sacramento County Housing authority, the City of Sacramento and Sacramento County.